aaronsaray/aaronsaray.com/_posts/2008-11-17-understanding-the-observer-pattern-in-php.markdown

 ### The actual launching code

-We're going to jump a head here and show what code we'll be using to add the url shorterner as well as post the message.
+We're going to jump a head here and show what code we'll be using to add the url shortener as well as post the message.
 It's really short - but it'll give us an idea of what class we need to create next:

 ```php?start_inline=1
 $tweeter = new twitterTransportObservable();